Prometheus monitoring example

 For Prometheus metric types, we want as many metrics as possible.
 These need to be stored to follow trends, understand what has been happening from a historical view, and better predict any issues.
 So, there are several parts to a Prometheus monitoring solution; we must collect the metrics, known as scraping, store them, and then analyze them.
 In addition, we need to consider storage security, compliance, and regulatory concerns for distributed systems observability.

 Monitoring the correct metric is key; having metrics lets you view how the system performs.
-The Prometheus metrics types represent raw measurement of resource usage and can help you plan toward upgrading and tell you how many resources are being used.
+The Prometheus metrics types represent raw measurement of resource usage, which can help you plan for upgrading and tell you how many resources are being used.

 To be clear, there are two kinds of “types” in Prometheus.
 There are the metric types of metrics and the data types of PromQL expressions.